Children’s Dental Questions

 - Try to keep your baby’s mouth clean (brushing).

 - Try using a damp cloth or your clean finger to gently massage the baby’s gums.

-- Try using a cool teething ring and/or teething gel.
+- Try using a cool teething ring.

 - Try calming the baby by rocking and/or singing to them.

 How to Care for your Baby’s First Teeth

 When your child begins to cut teeth, it is time to begin brushing the baby’s tooth or teeth twice daily using a baby toothbrush and a pea-sized drop of fluoride-free toothpaste.
 This is to help ensure that bacteria and plaque do not attack these new teeth.

 Even as a dentist I found it difficult to get my children to willingly let me brush their teeth at such a young age and was often tempted to give up.
 Just as I had to continue to tell myself, “keep at it!”
 I would encourage you to do the same.
 Do not become too concerned if you miss brushing your baby’s first teeth on occasion or if you feel you’re not able to get them as clean as you would like.
 The important idea here is to get your baby used to having their teeth brushed and to establish a teeth cleaning routine.
 As with all things with small children, it will get better and the time invested will be well worth it!